List of assets owned by the Walt Disney Company: Disney Entertainment Television

+International Content and Operations

 The Walt Disney Company Europe, Middle East and Africa

-The Walt Disney Company Europe, Middle East & Africa (doing business as The Walt Disney Company Limited) is the largest international division of the Walt Disney Company, serving the EMEA.
-It's headquarters' located at Queen Caroline Street, Hammersmith, West London, and have most of its locations, mostly in Europe.
+The Walt Disney Company Europe, Middle East & Africa (doing business as The Walt Disney Company Limited) is the largest international division of the Walt Disney Company, serving Europe, the Middle East and Africa (EMEA).
+Its headquarters are located at 3 Queen Caroline Street, Hammersmith, West London, and have most of its locations, mostly in Europe.